 Countering this heating, the WNM also contains numerous weakly ionised or neutral metal atoms that can be collisionally excited much like those in H II regions.
 Since there are few free electrons to collide with, and the metal atoms are more weakly ionised and thus tend to have lower energy scales, most of this line emission is in the infrared rather than the visible.
-The 158 μ m line observed by COBE is an example of this sort of emission.
+The 158 $\mu$ m line observed by ALMA is an example of this sort of emission.

 Although these IR emission lines can be used to study the WNM, as can optical and UV absorption lines, by far the most common tool is the 21 cm hyperfine transition of the hydrogen itself.
-This is present everywhere, and has numerous favorable features that we will discuss in a couple of weeks.
+This is present everywhere, and has numerous favourable features that we will discuss.

-D. Cold neutral gas (CNM)
+4. Cold neutral gas (CNM)

 Neutral gas can be warm, but it can also be cold.
-The cold neutral medium, or CNM, is similar in ionisation state and energy balance to the WNM, but it is found at much lower temperatures, ~ 100 K, and much higher densities, ~ 10 cm-3.
-Because of its high density, it has a much lower volume filling fraction, $\sim 1\%$ of the galactic disk.
+The cold neutral medium, or CNM, is similar in ionisation state and energy balance to the WNM, but it is found at much lower temperatures, $\sim 100$ K, and much higher densities, $\sim 10 \text{ cm}^{-3}$ .
+Because of its high density, it has a much lower volume filling fraction, $\sim 1\%$ of the Galactic disc.
 Nonetheless, it contains an amount of mass not much smaller than the mass of the WNM.